vgeorge/cypress-websocket-server/README.md

 });
 ```

-Being the contents of `expected-workflow.json` in fixtures folder:
+Being the content of `expected-workflow.json`, in fixtures folder:

 ```json
 [